pgamer78/btt-recorder-docs/docs/editing2.rst

 To save the file tap the save icon.
 *  A ‘Saving’ pop-up shows.

-Once it is done saving it will open Project Management with the most recent file on top.
+Once the program is done saving it will open Project Management with the most recent take listed as Take 1.